-He has a 315-97-4 record with Florida State.
+He had a 315-97-4 record with Florida State.
 "Bobby Bowden in many ways became the face of Florida State.
 It was his sterling personality and character that personified this university," president T.K.
 Wetherell said.

-Including stints at Samford and West Virginia, Bowden has won 388 games, trailing only Penn State's Joe Paterno.
+Including stints at Samford and West Virginia, Bowden won 388 games, trailing only Penn State's Joe Paterno.